 Conservation Status of the Desert Tortoise

-Desert tortoise populations in some areas have declined by as much as 90% since the 1980s, and the Mojave population is listed as threatened.
+Desert tortoise populations in some areas have declined by as much as 90% since the 1980s and is a threatened species.
 It is unlawful to touch, harm, harass, or collect wild desert tortoises.

 In order to maintain the dwindling population in the United States, the Fort Irwin National Training Center of the US Army expanded into an area that was habitat for about 2,000 desert tortoises.